Residential property prices in Croatia’s biggest cities: Guide for 2023

 - Overview of residential real estate in Croatia

-Overall, the number of properties sold has reduced.
-Buyers are more demanding and cautious.
-They prefer to buy new apartments, which are lacking on the Croatian housing market.
+Buyers are demanding and cautious.
+They prefer to buy new apartments, which are lacking in the Croatian housing market.
 Apartments in old buildings are not as desirable due to their instability during the 2020 earthquakes.

 - Property size

-- Whether or not property has been recently renovated
+- Whether or not the property has been recently renovated

 - Proximity to the city center